 - Dirty Harriet: In order to infiltrate a Hellfire Club private party, she strips down to her undergarments and pretends to be one of the call-girls.
 Done fairly well as it's shown that she's not all that comfortable with it and is acutely aware of how vulnerable she is.

 - '80s Hair: In X-Men: Apocalypse, Rose Byrne likens Moira's career-minded hairstyle to Working Girl.

 - Family Versus Career: X-Men: Apocalypse reveals that she was married and has a son, but she got divorced because her priority is on her career at the CIA.Moira: I had a husband, but it's hard to do this job and make it home in time for dinner.

 - Implied Love Interest: For Charles.
 They did kiss in First Class, but didn't end up together.
-May ultimately be subverted as of X-Men: Apocalypse, due to Charles' decision to restore her memories.
+Apocalypse confirms that they are romantically attached, but nothing comes of their relationship in Dark Phoenix.